mfthomps/Labtainers/docs/questions.md

 Alter start of instructor to allow full automation (no need to start container just to type "Instructor.py"

 Automate testing.  suite of results files that should all grade a specific way?

+Manage instructor containers so not running multiple labs at once, net conflicts?

+Artifact gathering mostly assumes user is "ubuntu".  need to generalize that.
+Same with instructor scripts -- do not rely on user ubuntu outside of a dockerfile.

+moreterm, pause etc redundant between student and instructor.  fix that

+handle nohup when collecting artifacts

+lab/container/bin is used for fixlocal and other junk.  change the name of that so we can use "bin" as a directory in the container home directory.
+Tar of home should include all files and directories except selected reserved names (and "bin" should not be reserved).

+Remove instructor scripts from non-grader machines, less time confused about where I am when debugging.

+Validate boolen strings against entire goals.json, by the time of the evaluation, cannot tell if tokens are defined or not.